Ion Vincze: Biography

 According to journalist Pál Bodor, Vincze organized secret meetings between Rákosi and the emerging Romanian leader, Gheorghiu-Dej, which took place in Romania's Bihor County.
 As a result of these, Gheorghiu-Dej and Rákosi agreed that the Romanian leadership was to arrest and prosecute various ethnic Hungarians who were charged with having supported Rajk's policies.
 Among these were Gyàrfás Kurkó; Áron Márton, the Roman Catholic Bishop of Alba Iulia; the urban planner György Sebestyén; and the academics József Méliusz, Lajos Csögör and Edgár Balogh.
 Pál Bodor believes that Vincze may have played a personal part in the purge.

-Vincze returned to Romania soon after, and was Minister of Food Industry from November 23, 1949 to December 15, 1950.
+Vincze returned to Romania soon after, and was Minister of Food Industry from 23 November 1949 to 15 December 1950.
 He was elected as a deputy to the Great National Assembly for the Timișoara-Nord seat in Timișoara Region, and served in that body from 1952 to 1957.
 In late May 1952, when Luca's fall from power signaled his group's defeat by Gheorghe Gheorghiu-Dej and his partisans, Vincze was noted for abruptly ending his association with Pauker.
 With Alexandru Moghioroș, Iosif Rangheț, Gheorghe Stoica, and others, he attacked Luca's policies in public, leading to his demotion and subsequent arrest.

-He became deputy minister at the Ministry of Internal Affairs after May 28, 1952, under Premiers Groza and Gheorghiu-Dej.
-Promoted to the rank of Major General (general-maior) in the Romanian Armed Forces in June 1952, he also served as chief of the Administrative Section of the Central Committee of the Romanian Workers' Party until January 24, 1956.
+He became deputy minister at the Ministry of Internal Affairs after 28 May 1952, under Premiers Groza and Gheorghiu-Dej.
+Promoted to the rank of Major General (general-maior) in the Romanian Armed Forces in June 1952, he also served as chief of the Administrative Section of the Central Committee of the Romanian Workers' Party until 24 January 1956.

-Ion Vincze was vice-president of the Party Control Commission between December 28, 1955 and July 24, 1965.
+Ion Vincze was vice-president of the Party Control Commission between 28 December 1955 and 24 July 1965.
 At the time, the body was led by Dumitru Coliu, who, together with Vincze, engineered a series of inner-PMR inquiries and investigations that relied on denunciations.
 This came in the wake of the Hungarian Revolution of 1956, after criticism of Gheorghiu-Dej had been voiced at home (notably, by Miron Constantinescu and Iosif Chișinevschi).
 During that period, Coliu, Vincze, Petre Borilă and Gheorghe Stoica ordered the Securitate to carry out arrests and organise repressive actions.
 Alongside Gheorghe Apostol, Constantin Pîrvulescu, Moghioroș and Borilă, Vincze was Gheorghiu-Dej's emissary during renewed discussions with Pauker, when they attempted to make her admit that she was guilty of "deviationism".

 In 1968, when the new leadership around Nicolae Ceaușescu offered concessions to ethnic Hungarian intellectuals, it created a Council of Working People of Magyar Nationality, of which Vincze was named vice-president.
 Upon selection, he reportedly announced to the community that he was "returning to the womb".

-Vincze was also vice-president of the Central Party College from July 24, 1965 to August 12, 1969 and a member of the National Council of Romanian Radio and Television from March 8, 1971.
+Vincze was also vice-president of the Central Party College from 24 July 1965 to 12 August 1969 and a member of the National Council of Romanian Radio and Television from 8 March 1971.
 He died in Bucharest.